 Function Notation

 In mathematics, we often wish to refer to a generic function without specifying any particular formula, table, or graph.
-To say that
+To say that $y$ is a function of $x$, we write

 A function can also be thought of as a machine or computer program: for each allowable input, it returns exactly one output.